mitchellshahen/comp-cosmo/README.md

 ### Available Functionality

 Two types of stellar solutions are available, single star generation and stellar sequence generation.
-Executing the `main.py` module, by running the following command in the `comp-cosmo` directory, will give the option of selecting a stellar solution to perform.
+Executing the `main.py` module, by running the following command while in the `comp-cosmo` directory, will give the option of selecting a stellar solution to perform and a list of the modifications that may be applied.

 (Windows)